 6. Fluoride Overexposure

 Fluoride is good for teeth because it helps prevent cavities, but too much fluoride during childhood can lead to fluorosis.
 Fluorosis causes white or brown spots on the teeth, making them look unevenly colored.
-This usually happens when children swallow too much fluoride toothpaste or drink water with high fluoride levels.
+This often happens when children swallow too much fluoride toothpaste or drink water with high fluoride levels.

 7. Trauma or Injury